Network Monitoring Programs

 • Review your chargeback and fraud data

-• Identity potential root causes (such as policy, product, or process gaps)
+• Identify potential root causes (such as policy, product, or process gaps)

 • Develop a targeted remediation plan to reduce ratios and bring your program back to compliance